PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 - Generate lakehouse tables using pre-provided Python code in Fabric notebook
 - Set up and run the custom C# application to automate the creation of a DirectLake datatset

+This document will now examine each of these steps in more detail.

 ## Create a new workspace associated with Fabric capacity

 Create a new workspace with a name such as **DirectLakeDemo**.
 Make sure